-- is appropriately trained and has an understanding of Child Protection procedures and legislation in Slovenia (Appendix 6) and the UK; - keeps written records of all concerns, ensuring that such records are stored securely and flagged on, but kept separate from, the student's general file; - acts as a source of support and expertise to the school community; - ensures all volunteers and contract staff undergo suitable checks; - ensures that all staff have undergone approved in-school and EduCare Child Protection training and renew this training at least every two years; - ensures that all staff sign to indicate that they have read and understood the Child Protection & Safeguarding policy; ensures that the Child Protection & Safeguarding policy is updated annually; - ensures that the Child Protection & Safeguarding policy is available to parents; - is responsible for reporting suspicions of child abuse directly to the principle and ensures that important parties such as the Principal, tutor and teachers are informed of any suspicion or allegations of abuse that have been made regarding a student; - liaises directly with Orbital Education and (if necessary) the local authorities and other
+- is appropriately trained and has an understanding of Child Protection procedures and legislation in Slovenia (Appendix 6) and the UK; - keeps written records of all concerns, ensuring that such records are stored securely and flagged on, but kept separate from, the student's general file; - acts as a source of support and expertise to the school community; - ensures all volunteers and contract staff undergo suitable checks; - ensures that all staff have undergone approved in-school and National College Child Protection training and renew this training at least every two years; - ensures that all staff sign to indicate that they have read and understood the Child Protection & Safeguarding policy; - ensures that the Child Protection & Safeguarding policy is updated annually; - ensures that the Child Protection & Safeguarding policy is available to parents; - is responsible for reporting suspicions of child abuse directly to the principle and ensures that important parties such as the Principal, tutor and teachers are informed of any suspicion or allegations of abuse that have been made regarding a student; - liaises directly with Orbital Education and (if necessary) the local authorities and other agencies in the event of an allegation being made against the Principal; - is aware of how to make referrals to children's social care, the statutory assessments that may follow a referral, and their role in these assessments.

-- agencies in the event of an allegation being made against the Principal; - develops and maintains effective links with relevant statutory and voluntary agencies; - refers cases of suspected abuse to the appropriate authorities or police as appropriate; - coordinates the school's contribution to Child Protection plans; - attends and/or contributes to Child Protection conferences; - notifies Children's Social Care if a child with a Child Protection Plan is absent for more than two days without explanation; - ensures that when a student with a Child Protection Plan leaves the school, their information is passed to their new school and the student's social worker is informed (if one is appointed).
+- develops and maintains effective links with relevant statutory and voluntary agencies; - refers cases of suspected abuse to the appropriate authorities or police as appropriate; - coordinates the school's contribution to Child Protection plans; - attends and/or contributes to Child Protection conferences; - notifies Children's Social Care if a child with a Child Protection Plan is absent for more than two days without explanation; - ensures that when a student with a Child Protection Plan leaves the school, their information is passed to their new school and the student's social worker is informed (if one is appointed).